 Our ordinary shares are traded on The Nasdaq Global Market of The Nasdaq Stock Market, Inc. ("Nasdaq") represented by American Depositary Shares ("ADSs") delivered by The Bank of New York Mellon (the "depositary") pursuant to the deposit agreement (the "deposit agreement") dated as of July 31, 1997, as amended and restated as of April 7, 2008, among our company, The Bank of New York Mellon, as depositary, and all owners and beneficial owners from time to time of ADSs issued thereunder.
-Ordinary shares that may be issued pursuant to this prospectus and the applicable prospectus supplement, whether directly or upon conversion of preferred shares or exercise of warrants, may be represented by ADSs.
+Ordinary shares may be represented by ADSs.
 The ADSs may be uncertificated securities or certificated securities evidenced by American Depositary Receipts, or ADRs.
-Each ADS will represent one share (or a right to receive one share) deposited with the principal Paris office of Société Générale (the "custodian"), as custodian for the depositary under the deposit agreement.
+Each ADS will represent one ordinary share (or a right to receive one share) deposited with the principal Paris office of Société Générale (the "custodian"), as custodian for the depositary under the deposit agreement.
 Each ADS will also represent any other securities, cash or other property which may be held by the depositary.
 The depositary's corporate trust office at which the ADSs will be administered and its principal executive office are located at 240 Greenwich Street, New York, NY 10286.

-Our ADSs have been listed on the Nasdaq since July 1997 and are traded under the symbol EDAP.
-In connection with this Nasdaq listing (but not for trading), the shares are registered under Section 12(b) of the Exchange Act.
+Our ADSs have been listed on Nasdaq since July 1997 and are traded under the symbol "EDAP."
+In connection with the Nasdaq listing (but not for trading), the ordinary shares are registered under Section 12(b) of the Exchange Act.

 This exhibit contains a description of the rights of (i) the holders of shares and (ii) ADR holders.
-Shares underlying the ADSs are held by Bank of New York Mellon, the depositary, and holders of ADSs will not be treated as holders of the shares.
+Shares underlying the ADSs are held by The Bank of New York Mellon, the depositary, and holders of ADSs will not be treated as holders of the shares.

-The following summaries are not intended to be exhaustive and, in the case of our ordinary shares, such summary is subject to, and qualified in its entirety by, EDAP's by-laws and by French law and, in the case of our ADSs, such summary is subject to, and qualified in its entirety by, the terms of the deposit agreement.
+The following summaries are not intended to be exhaustive and, in the case of our ordinary shares, such summary is subject to, and qualified in its entirety by, EDAP's by-laws and French law and, in the case of our ADSs, such summary is subject to, and qualified in its entirety by, the terms of the deposit agreement.
 Such summaries do not address all of the provisions of the by-laws or French law or of the deposit agreement, and do not purport to be complete.
 Our by-laws and the deposit agreement are each attached as exhibits to our Annual Report on Form 20-F for which this exhibit is provided (the "Annual Report").